Dyslexia and colour vision deficiency

 If you are uncomfortable, experience headaches or find that text distorts when reading black print on white paper, colour overlays may help you to maintain reading speeds for longer and increase performance in visual search tasks.

-We offer colour overlay assessment, which is £50 for a 30 minute appointment.
+We offer colour overlay assessments, which is £110 for an 80 minute appointment and includes a visual assessment.
 Overlay sheets are £20 each.

 We can use a colorimeter to find the optimal precision tint to relieve perceptual distortion if you have dyslexia, migraines or photosensitive epilepsy.

-A 30 minute appointment costs £50, during which we should be able to determine your exact tint from over 100,000 possible combinations.
+An 80 minute appointment costs £110 (and includes a visual assessment) during which we should be able to determine your exact tint from over 100,000 possible combinations.